-Unless you receive a phone call, hear or see the closing on one of these stations, school will be in session as usual.
+Unless you receive a phone call or hear/see the closing in one or more of these ways, school will be in session as usual.
 Please refrain from calling the school to inquire about closings, as we need the phone lines to communicate and make decisions.
-The 3 & 4-Year-Old class will be cancelled in the case of a 2 Hour delay.

 Every effort will be made to provide for the safe transport of students to and from school.
 These are difficult decisions at times, and we will make every attempt to make them in a prudent and reasonable manner.
-Our effort is to keep you as fully informed as possible.
+Our intent is to keep you as fully informed as possible.